Dick Motz

 Richard Charles Motz (12 January 1940 – 29 April 2007) was a New Zealand cricketer.
-A right-arm fast bowler and hard-hitting lower order batsman, Motz played 32 Test matches for the New Zealand cricket team between 1961 and 1969.
+A right-arm fast bowler and hard-hitting lower order batsman, Motz played 32 Test matches for the New Zealand national cricket team between 1961 and 1969.
 He was the first bowler for New Zealand to take 100 wickets in Test cricket.

 Early life

 Motz was born in Christchurch.
 He was educated at North New Brighton primary school and Linwood High School, excelling as an all-rounder at both.
 He also played rugby, tennis, badminton and golf.
 He played as full-back for the New Brighton rugby team for two years after leaving school.

 Domestic career

 He played domestic cricket for Canterbury, making his debut in the Plunket Shield in 1957, while still a schoolboy, taking 4 for 40 at his first outing.
 He made his reputation as a hostile fast bowler, and a big-hitting lower order batsman.

 His best first-class performances were in New Zealand domestic cricket.
 He took 8 wickets for 61 runs against Wellington in 1966–67, and scored 103 not out against Otago in 1967–68, making his only first-class century inside an hour.
 On tour to Australia in 1967–68, he scored 94 against South Australia, including 76 runs from boundaries (6 sixes and 10 fours).